TeaFive/sortprofiler/README.md

 1. Commonly studied sorting algorithms
 2. Application performance analysis

-The sorting algorithms themselves are largely irrelevant, but they play a substitute role in what may make an app "slow" or "fast."
-As a proxy, they provide a controlled environment to simulate performance bottlenecks.
+The sorting algorithms serve as a controlled substitute for performance-heavy tasks.
+They simulate app performance bottlenecks in a predictable and measurable environment.
 To determine where slowness may come from, the second part of this project aims to build a stack trace with analytics (e.g. time metrics and function hierarchies) attached to it for interpretation.
 These statistics aim to highlight areas of an app that are underperforming and should be remedied to improve the user experience.

 [☝️ Return to top](#sortprofiler)

 ## 🗺️ Roadmap
-At a glance, there are two stages to SortProfiler:
+At a glance, there are two development stages to SortProfiler:

-1. Command Line Interface (CLI) implementation
+1. Command Line Interface (CLI): functionality focused
-2. GUI Implementation
+2. GUI: visual and interaction focused

 ### 🖥️ CLI
 This stage is largely focused on the functionality of the project with some level of interactability.